-- Failure to answer the transfer authorization request sent by your current provider to the account holder (probably you) by the set deadline means that your request to transfer your number over to Fizz will be cancelled.
-If the account holder hasn’t received the transfer authorization request (by email or text), they'll need to contact the provider directly.
+- Failure to answer the transfer authorization request sent by text by your current provider by the set deadline means that your request to transfer your number over to Fizz will be cancelled.
+If you haven't received the transfer authorization request by text, you'll need to contact your current provider directly.

 - Your current provider could prevent your number from being transferred.
 It’ll be impossible to transfer a number that has anti-port protection — a security feature that prevents numbers from being transferred.
 Your current provider could also block the transfer of your number if you don’t pay your last bill with them.